polyfillpolyfill/polyfill-service/README.md

 npm version patch
 ```

-Now we can push to GitHub:
+Now you can push to GitHub:
 ```sh
 git push && git push --tags
 ```

-After pushing to Github, we can deploy to [QA][heroku-qa] (This command requires being executed in Bash):
+After pushing to Github, you can deploy to [QA][heroku-qa] (This command requires being executed in Bash):
 ```sh
 npm run deploy-qa
 ```